 "When Neseva got in a room alone with her, she attacked.
 It wasn't the same little girl.
 Red eyes, longer nails.
 A snarling... she was going for the throat.
 Alice pulled her off and I held her back after that.
 When she calmed down she seemed to go back to her old self.
-Sobbing in crying, telling me she didn't want to.
+Sobbing in crying, telling me she didn't want to."

-Seth sat still with his ankle resting at his knee.
-He listened intently, when Jason looked up toward him, Seth was still listening.
+Seth sat still with his ankle resting on his knee.
+He listened intently, when Jason looked up at him, Seth was still listening.
 He tilted his head ever so slightly when he didn't finish his thought.
 "Like...whom?"
 He was already pressing, but he needed answers.
 After he finished telling the story, there was a slight pause before he continued on.
 "What do you think might have triggered Alice to react in such a way?"

 Jason cast him a stare at the first question and didn't answer.
 Pushing it back in his head.
 To the second, his eyes narrowed.
 One wouldn't miss a sharpness to his tone.
 "Are you gonna ask all your questions now or wait until I've finished?"

-Seth sighed, and waved his hand in a gesture.
+Seth sighed and waved his hand in a gesture.
 "Carry on."

 There was another pause of thought before Jason continued.

 "The mother pointed us in the direction of her husband.
-He'd been thrown in jail the week prior for trying to kill Amberlise... like he knew what she was.
+He'd been thrown in jail the week prior to trying to kill Amberlise... like he knew what she was.
 When we went to speak with him we found out she was adopted.
 Didn't mean much until he talked about a warning from the biological father."